Cars (franchise): Cars Four Wheels Rally

 Cars Four Wheels Rally (French: Cars Quatre Roues Rallye) is an attraction in Toon Studio at Walt Disney Studios Park at Disneyland Paris in 2007.
 The ride opened one year after Cars showed its first screening on June 9, 2007.
 The attraction's setting is car service station in the small town of Radiator Springs located in the desert.
 The attraction is surrounded by boulders which imitates the rocky formations of the Grand Canyon.
 The ride system is a highly themed Zamperla Demolition Derby.

 Riders begin the attraction by sitting down in one of the generic car-shaped vehicles.
 The vehicles are located on one of the four spinning plateaus.
-The attraction's layout is similar to "Francis' Ladybug Boogie" attraction at Disney California Adventure and the "Whirlpool" at Tokyo DisneySea, as the vehicles automatically change from one spinning plateau to the next.
+The attraction's layout is similar to The Whirlpool at Tokyo DisneySea, as the vehicles automatically change from one spinning plateau to the next.
 The vehicles change plateaus while carrying out the rotation inversion of eight separate vehicles.
 Cars Race Rally was the first operating Disney ride themed to the Cars franchise.

 Lightning McQueen's Racing Academy

-Lightning McQueen's Racing Academy is a living character show attraction hosted by Lightning McQueen located in Sunset Boulevard in Disney's Hollywood Studios that opened on March 31, 2019.
-Lightning McQueen's Racing Academy is the first of many new attractions coming to Hollywood Studios, part of its shift from studio-like attractions to attractions featuring Disney properties such as Star Wars, Pixar, and Marvel.
+Lightning McQueen's Racing Academy was a living character show attraction hosted by Lightning McQueen located in Sunset Boulevard in Disney's Hollywood Studios that opened on March 31, 2019.
+Lightning McQueen's Racing Academy was the first of many new attractions coming to Hollywood Studios, part of its shift from studio-like attractions to attractions featuring Disney properties such as Star Wars, Pixar, and Marvel.

-Much like the existing Monsters, Inc. Laugh Floor in Magic Kingdom's Tomorrowland, Turtle Talk with Crush in several Disney parks (including Epcot), and Stitch Encounter in the non-American Disney parks, Lightning McQueen's Racing Academy lets guests interact with the character.
+Much like the existing Monsters, Inc. Laugh Floor in Magic Kingdom, Turtle Talk with Crush in several Disney parks (including Epcot), and Stitch Encounter in the non-American Disney parks, Lightning McQueen's Racing Academy let guests interact with the character.
 The other attractions have actors voice the characters, which are manipulated via digital puppetry — the manipulation of digital animated figures in real time.

-While the other cars of the Cars films — Mater, Sally Carrera, and Cruz Ramirez, for instance — appear on screens during the show, Lightning appears in physical car form.
+While the other cars of the Cars films — Mater, Sally Carrera, and Cruz Ramirez, for instance — appeared on screens during the show, Lightning appeared in physical car form.

+In September 2024, it was announced that the show would be closed on October 7, 2024, to make way for a Disney Villains-themed stage show, Disney Villains: Unfairly Ever After, which was opened on May 27, 2025, in the Sunset Showcase Theater.

+Piston Peak National Park

+In August 2024, it was announced that Rivers of America and Tom Sawyer Island in Magic Kingdom would be closed in 2025 to make way for a Frontierland redevelopment, themed to the American wilderness from the Cars franchise.
+As such, the Liberty Belle Riverboat, was planned to stop operating as well.
+In June 2025, it was announced that the Rivers of America and Tom Sawyer Island in Frontierland and the Liberty Belle in Liberty Square would close on July 7, 2025, to make way for Piston Peak National Park, which is inspired by a location featured in Planes: Fire & Rescue.